NZK95/grubmod/README.md

 It automatically generates a valid script with the desired changes and applies it following the given instructions.

 > ## Disclaimer
 > The author is not responsible for any possible damage caused to hardware as a result of using this project.
+> This software does not guarantee any increase in performance and is intended for enthusiasts only.
 > You use this program at your own risk.